Yoric/redreaming-firefox/hats/details.md

 What is shared between Hats
 ---------------------------
- * **Firefox Core**, which is used to run all Hats (so, Firefox Developer Edition is a Hat that can apply to  Firefox Release, Firefox Beta, Firefox Aurora or Firefox Nightly);
+ * **Firefox Core**, which is used to run all Hats (so, Firefox Developer Edition could be reimagined as a Hat that can apply to Firefox Release, Firefox Beta, Firefox Aurora or Firefox Nightly);
  * **Bookmarks**, which also have the side-effect of switching the user to the appropriate Hat when they are used;
  * **Site-to-Hat association**, which let Firefox switch the user to the appropriate Hat when browsing to given site;
  * **Password Manager**, so it's easy to choose to use the same identity across multiple Hats (but you opt-in to identities through the login process);